malaybaku/VMagicMirror/docs/langs/_english/get_started.md

 When the window is transparent and `(When Transparent) Drag the avatar` is turned on, you can left-click and drag to move the avatar.

+In v4.4.0 and later, `(When Transparent) Enable Crop` option is available in the settings.

 If you do not want the dragging feature, then turn off `Drag the avatar` after placing your avatar.

 <div class="row">